 If you’re feeling too relieved, you might get complacent or overly confident about your studies.
-If you’re filled with despair, you might also struggle to continue to commit to your review.
-So in either instance, you must push your emotions aside and focus on the reasons you started this exam journey in the first place: to improve your career, and consequently your life, with the EA designation.
+If you’re filled with despair, you might struggle to commit to your review.
+So in either instance, you must push your emotions aside and focus on why you started this exam journey in the first place: to improve your career and, consequently, your life with the EA designation.

-You can take a much-needed break every once in a while, and you can still make time for friends and family, but you can’t drop the ball yet lest you jeopardize everything you’ve accomplished so far.
-You’ve got to cut back on short-term pleasures in order to make long-term accomplishments.
+You can take a much-needed break every once in a while and make time for friends and family, but you can’t drop the ball yet, lest you jeopardize everything you’ve accomplished so far.
+You’ve got to cut back on short-term pleasures to make long-term accomplishments.

-While you can prepare for every type of exam question and questions about pretty much every topic, you can’t call which specific questions you’ll see on the EA exam.
-For this reason, there is a chance you’ll see an unfamiliar question or 2.
+While you can prepare for questions about pretty much every topic, you can’t call which specific questions you’ll see on the EA exam.
+For this reason, there is a chance you’ll see an unfamiliar question or two.

 And if you do, you don’t need to panic.
 You just need to exercise educated guessing.
 To make an educated guess, you simply assess the answer options, rule out the obviously incorrect ones, speculate the question’s intentions, and choose the answer option that seems best to you.

 You’ll have the chance to do so when you come to a question you don’t know.
 Instead of skipping it, make an educated guess, especially if you’re in test mode.
 But note which questions you guessed on so that you can see how good your instincts were when you review the answer explanations.
-Educated guessing may be stressful at first, but it will become less so as you practice.
-And once you’ve practiced it, educated guessing will make the exam day a lot less stressful as well.
+Educated guessing may be stressful initially, but it will become less so as you practice.
+And once you’ve practiced it, educated guessing will also make the exam day a lot less stressful.

 If you want to become an enrolled agent as soon as possible, you’ve got to pass each part of the EA exam on your first attempt.
 And the best way to ensure that you do that is to study with an enrolled agent review course.

-An EA review course enables you to be completely prepared by exam day, so you need to find the best one for you.
-However, the EA review course market features a lot of options, so you should refer to my comparison of the most popular enrolled agent courses to make the decision much easier.
+An EA review course enables you to be completely prepared by exam day, so you must find the best one.
+However, the EA review course market features many options, so you should refer to my comparison of the most popular enrolled agent courses to make the decision much easier.

 Gleim EA Review is the most widely-used EA review course and is also, in my opinion, one of the best courses.
 Gleim EA Review gives you everything you need for EA exam success, such as well-written textbooks, a huge test bank of exceptional practice questions, and various customer support resources.
-Because Part 3 is so challenging, you’re going to want the best Enrolled Agent Exam Part 3 questions available.
+Because Part 3 is so challenging, you will want the best Enrolled Agent Exam Part 3 questions available.
 And Gleim does not disappoint!